Laurence Fishburne: Early life

+In his 40s, Fishburne learned that Laurence John Fishburne, Jr. was not his biological father.
+In 2025, on an episode of Finding Your Roots, Fishburne learned that his biological father was a man named William Seigel Bohannan.
+Bohannan was a member of the U.S. military stationed at Fort Gordon when he met Fishburne's mother, who was a volunteer for the USO.

 Career

-1972–1989
+1972–1989: Early career and stage work

 For most of his early career, he was credited as Larry Fishburne.
 In 1972, at the age of 11, Fishburne received positive reviews for his first acting role in the initial ABC Theater teleplay If You Give a Dance You Gotta Pay the Band.
 Soon after, Fishburne portrayed Joshua Hall on the ABC soap opera One Life to Live.
 His most memorable childhood role was in Cornbread, Earl and Me, in which he played a young boy who witnessed the police shooting of a popular high school basketball star.
 He later earned a supporting role in Apocalypse Now, in which he played Tyrone Miller, a cocky 17-year-old Gunner's Mate 3rd Class from the Bronx, nicknamed Mr. Clean.
 When production began in March 1976, he was just 14 years old, having lied about his age to get the part.
 Filming took so long that he actually was 17 years old upon its completion.

 Fishburne spent much of the 1980s in and out of television and periodically on stage.
 In the early 1980s, he worked as a bouncer at punk rock clubs, such as Cathay de Grande.
 He appeared in the early 1980s movies Band of the Hand, Death Wish 2 and The Cotton Club, and had a minor role in the critically acclaimed Steven Spielberg film The Color Purple.
 Fishburne had a recurring role as Cowboy Curtis on Paul Reubens' CBS children's television series Pee-wee's Playhouse.
-He also appeared in the M*A*S*H episode, "The Tooth Shall Set You Free".
+He also appeared in the M*A*S*H episode "The Tooth Shall Set You Free".
 In Spenser: For Hire, he was a guest star for the second-season episode "Personal Demons".
 He also appeared alongside Kevin Bacon in Quicksilver.
 His stage work during the 1980s included Short Eyes (1984), and Loose Ends (1987), both produced at Second Stage Theatre in New York City.
 Also in 1987 he played a part in the third A Nightmare on Elm Street film as a hospital orderly.
 Fishburne featured in Red Heat (1988) beside Arnold Schwarzenegger and James Belushi.
 Fishburne also starred as "Dap" in Spike Lee's School Daze (1988).
 Fishburne's character was a depiction of an African American, culturally inclined college student at a historically black college.
+In 1989, he guest starred on the CBS action drama series The Equalizer as Casey Taylor, with actress Aleta Mitchell as Casey's wife Martha, in the season four episode, "Race Traitors."
+The Taylors are being terrorized by Dale Stevens (played by David Andrews), who is a KKK member trying to organize neighborhood skinheads into a larger network.